2019-2023 Five Year Tree Planting Plan

 Right-of-Way Tree Planting

 Residents are now able to request a tree to be planted in the City's right-of-way.
-A letter explaining the program and the request form are available for download here.
+Click here for the application.
 Any specific questions should be directed to City Forester Sean Heinzel.

 Oak wilt has probably been a part of our forests in Wisconsin for 100 years.
 Oak wilt is widespread throughout the southern Wisconsin oak resource.
 Oak wilt is caused by a fungus, Ceratocystis fagacearum.
 The fungus invades water-conducting vessels and induces the formation of balloon-like projections called "tyloses," which also plug the vessels.
 As water movement within the tree is slowed, the leaves wilt and drop off the tree.
 View the U.S. Forest Service's website for more information.